Demographics of young stars and their protoplanetary disks: lessons learned on disk evolution and its connection to planet formation: MODELS OF GLOBAL DISK EVOLUTION

 which also admits self-similar analytical solutions. \citet{Tabone21} presents an extensive analysis of this family of solutions but here we concentrate only on the simplest case in which $\alphaDW$ does not vary with time and viscosity is not taken into account:

-where $\xi=\frac{1}{2(\lambda-1)}$ (normally called the ejection index, which vanishes for $\lambda \to \infty$) and we have used the approximate sign to neglect factors of order unity in the mass normalisation.
-The factor $\gamma$, similar to the viscous case, parametrizes how $\alpha_{DW}$ varies with radius.
-The disk mass and the mass accretion rate evolve as
+where $\xi=\frac{1}{2(\lambda-1)}$, called the ejection index \citep{FerreiraPelletieri1995} - which vanishes for $\lambda \to \infty$ - , $\gamma$ is defined such that $c_s^2 \alphaDW \propto r^{\gamma-3/2}$ (equivalently to the viscous case) and we have used the approximate sign to neglect factors of order unity in the mass normalisation.
+Now specialising to the $\gamma=1$ case for simplicity, the disk mass and the mass accretion rate evolve as